sowmyasrikanth/Nanogrid-Model---Developing-Country/README.txt

 3. You can see the results in the output.txt file

 To run the model for a month:
+1. Place the nanogrid.c file in the folder based on the month the model is run for.
-1. Open the perl command line and type the command perl computeMonthly.pl
+   Open the perl command line and type the command. perl computeMonthly.pl

 2. The results can be viewed either in the text file or the csv file - depending on what is specified in the perl file